 Parent-Teacher communication is vital cornerstone to maintain the unique partnership between the school and parents.
 Teachers are the parents' first point of contact for academic questions.
 Respectful, productive communication is expected parent to teacher, and teacher to parent.
 Whenever possible, Learning Coaches and Legal Guardians should attend live meetings with their webcam and microphone turned on.
 Parent/Learning Coach phone conversations with teachers or the office that include profanity and/or uncontrolled anger or shouting will not be permitted.
-If parent behavior is disrespectful in this manner, the conversation will revert to written communication only.
-Parent/Learning Coaches are expected to maintain responsiveness to email, newsletters, and phone communication with the teacher and the school.
-Professional, courteous two-way communication is always encouraged.
-(Omak School Board Policy 5101)
+If parent behavior is disrespectful in this manner, the conversation will revert to written communications only.
+Parent/Guardians and Learning Coaches are expected to maintain responsiveness to email, newsletters, and phone communication with assigned teachers, school staff, and the school.
+Professional, courteous two-way communication is always encouraged (Omak School Board Policy 5101)